How Does Pool Algae Form? Understanding the Science Behind It

 Why does algae keep growing in my pool despite chemicals?

-I'm getting tired of spending a fortune at the pool store every time algae shows up in my pool.
+Since my neighbor's pool sparkles like a resort while mine transforms into a green lagoon every month, what's their secret to preventing algae takeover?
 The staff always tries to sell me multiple expensive bottles of shock, algaecide, and clarifiers, claiming I need their whole treatment system.
 But I want to understand what's actually causing this algae to form in the first place so I can prevent it myself.

 What are the root causes that allow algae to take hold and multiply in pool water?
 I'd rather tackle the problem at its source than keep throwing money at treatments that only seem to work temporarily.